natestedman/Attributed/README.md

 The `Join` function can be used to combine attributed strings without applying any additional attributes.

-Any value that conforms to the `AttributedStringConvertable` protocol can be passed as an argument.
+Any value that conforms to the `AttributedStringConvertible` protocol can be passed as an argument.
 Implementations for `NSAttributedString` and `String` are included.
 All attribute functions return a value of this protocol type.

 ### Scoping
 Outer attributed values *do not* override inner values, so this code works as expected: